Theme

 Testing

-Run a small but realistic trial
+Run a small trial using real prompts

 Decision rule